VVoruganti/blog/content/notes/colophon.md

 include original thoughts are turned into [[posts]] while notes that are closer to reference pages are tagged as [[tags/evergreen | evergreen]].
 Evergreen notes present a completed idea, but can be updated with new content.

+[tags/review | Reviews] are notes and synthesis from reading some other piece of content.
+Could be a tutorial, blog posts, book, etc. These can turn into posts as well

+[tags/pattern | Patterns] are repeatable design patterns that I've found helpful when working on projects are can be reference sheets for different tools and platforms.
+These generally will also be evergreen notes.